Anatomical Sciences and Neurobiology (PhD)

 With the exception of their training in teaching, the PhD candidate who successfully defends their research proposal will focus exclusively on completing their research projects and writing a dissertation describing the results of their experiments.
 The candidate must complete all requirements for the degree of Doctor of Philosophy within four calendar years after passing the qualifying examination.
 It is expected that the dissertation should contain data sufficient for approximately three publishable manuscripts.
 Upon completion of a near final draft of their dissertation and prior to scheduling of their defense, the student must distribute a copy to each Dissertation Committee member.
 The committee will have two weeks to read a preliminary draft of the dissertation and give the approval to schedule a defense date or recommend major changes that need to be completed prior to scheduling a defense date.

 Once the dissertation is approved to move forward by the committee, the student will schedule a Dissertation Defense and distribute an edited copy to each committee member.
 The Graduate School requires that an announcement of the defense be made at least two weeks prior to the scheduled date.
 The defense will consist of a public oral presentation (approximately 45 minutes in length) of the research completed during the student’s graduate training.
 Non-committee members in the audience will be allowed to ask questions.
-The general audience will then be dismissed and the student will defend his/her dissertation before the committee.
+The general audience will then be dismissed, and the student will defend his/her dissertation before the committee.
 Upon completion, a written report stating the outcome of the defense will be completed by each committee member and will become a permanent part of the student’s record.

 Approval by the majority of Dissertation Committee members will signify successful completion of the PhD degree.